stephendade/aprilmav/README.md

 To check if your OpenCV has GStreamer support, see https://learnopencv.com/get-opencv-build-information-getbuildinformation/

+Note if the ``--outputFolder`` option is selected, ``aprilmav.py`` will use jpeg compression.
+This is to reduce the performance impact, as jpg compression is much faster than png compression.
+Other scripts (such as ``geo_test.py``) will use png compression.

 ## Camera compatibility

 The following cameras have been tested as compatible with Aprilmav: